 Guided by BAIF Development Research Foundation for the past 10 years, Rahibai Popere has preserved wild food resources, including hyacinth bean varieties such as Kadu Wal and Goad Wal, paddy varieties such as Raibhog, Kolpi and Kalbhat.
 She has also conserved landraces of fruit and vegetables, which are drought and disease-resistant.
 She uses natural compost fertilizers.
 She has herself preserved 28 such seed varieties and has distributed around 3,000 seed packets in her area.

 Similarly, Madhav Leakmi, Shankar Gawade and Vija Timma from Gadchiroli district are preserving threatened local variety of cat fish, Magur, with help from other tribal farmers.
-Exotic variety of cat fish is not only expensive, but threatens local eco system and is less nutritive, feels Leakmi.
+Exotic variety of cat fish is not only expensive, but threatens the local ecosystem and is less nutritive, feels Leakmi.

 Rural Innovation – Jugaad Water Sprinkler